nammar/SWEN6307/README.md

 Welcome to SWEN6307 repository
 The instructor will use this repository to upload required software, sample code, etc.

-# The list of required software for the course:
+# List of required software for the course

-# GENERAL TOOLS FOR THE COURSE

 1. To be able to work on projects in teams or to be able to stay synchronized with the course material (sample code, software, etc.) you  need to creat a github account (github.com) (just like the instructors account).
 Then you can download and isntall the github desktop app (https://desktop.github.com).
 More about this later.